uc-cdis/bc-cwl/version2/README.md

-Hippocampal subfield CWL pipeline
+Brain analysis pipeline
 ===

-Hippocampal subfield CWL pipeline pulls human MRI scans from the [Brain Commons](https://data.braincommons.org/), performs post-processing and calculations, and returns measures of the subfields of the human hippocampal formations.
+Brain analysis pipeline pulls human MRI scans from the [Brain Commons](https://data.braincommons.org/), performs post-processing and calculations, and returns measures of the subfields of the human brain regions.
+It allows to calculate hippocampal subfield volumes and subcortical volumes.

 ## Setup